 - God is glorified by our obedience and choices to grow in sanctification and will one day reward those who are faithful.
 (I Corinthians 3:9-14)

 - God still saves those who have little to show for themselves yet so as by fire.
-(I Cor 3:15)
+(I Corinthians 3:15)

 - Man has both a fallen nature “old man” and a “new man” and walking in either does not prove or disprove salvation.
 (Ephesians 4:21-32, Galatians 5:17, I John 1:8)

-Calvinism has its roots in Catholic doctrine and it is a heresy.
+Calvinism or Reformed Theology has its roots in Catholic doctrine and it is a heretical theological doctrine.
 Calvinists use their theological system to interpret Scripture rather than allowing the Bible to determine their theological system.

 Here is a link to a conference our church held that addresses this false teaching in much more detail.
 It is well worth taking the time to listen to all the sermons.